-PHYSICAL EDUCATION PUPIL INSTRUCTORS (PEPI-III)
+PHYSICAL EDUCATION PUPIL INSTRUCTORS (PEPI-III) Grade Level: 12

-Prerequisites: PEPI-II and Teacher Approval Credit: 1 unit
+Prerequisites: PEPI-II and Teacher Approval

 The third year is a continuation of the core materials and experiences of the PEPI-11 program.
-The course is designed to expose students to various educational opportunities associated with physical education
+The course is designed to expose students to various educational opportunities associated with physical education.